-TXT to DOCX Converter — Free Online
+TXT to Word Converter — Free Online

 About TXT to DOCX Conversion

 TXT to DOCX is the conversion that bridges authoring formats and distribution formats.
 TXT is good at one job, DOCX is good at another, and most knowledge work involves moving content from one to the other and back.
 FileChange handles TXT to DOCX entirely in your browser — your document content is read locally, the conversion happens on your own CPU, and the resulting DOCX downloads straight to your device.
 Nothing leaves your machine, which matters when the document contains personal information, client work, financial data, or anything else you would not want sitting in someone else's log files.
+Your raw text is wrapped in Word's Office Open XML structure, so a flat .txt opens as a genuine, editable Word document whose paragraphs you can restyle, format, and run through spell-check.
+Each line in the source becomes its own paragraph in the document, and the body uses the editor's default font, since the plain-text original brings no styling of its own to carry over.

 Why People Convert TXT to DOCX

 Documents move in two directions: editable to fixed-layout (Word → PDF, HTML → PDF) and fixed-layout to editable (PDF → Word, PDF → Text).
 The first is about distribution and printing — you need the document to look identical on every device, you do not want anyone editing it accidentally, and you might want to sign it.
 The second is about reuse — you need to copy the text into another document, search across it, or feed the content into a script or database.
 TXT to DOCX is one of these directions, and FileChange handles it cleanly using the open-source libraries that already power similar features in browsers and OS-level tools.
+This conversion is the starting gun for turning rough material into a real document: you have notes, an exported transcript, or generated text sitting in a .txt and you want to actually work on it in Word or Google Docs — apply headings, add a logo, enable track changes, or hand it to a collaborator.
+The reverse (DOCX to TXT) throws formatting away to get clean text; this direction does the opposite, giving plain text a full word-processing document it can grow into.

 How to Convert TXT to DOCX Online